primefocusworld/sge4vfx/README.md

 Load Sensors
 ------------
-for workstation rendering, in the scripts folders you'll find logged_in.sh In the cluster config, this must be added as a load sensor script for all the machines you want to use for desktop rendering.
+For workstation rendering, in the scripts folders you'll find logged_in.sh In the cluster config, this must be added as a load sensor script for all the machines you want to use for desktop rendering.
 It checks whether anyone's logged into X.
 Add xlogin as a complex resource as follows:

     xlogin xlogin INT >= NO NO 0 0

 Under the farm.q, add the desktop machines and set a suspend threshold of 1 for xlogin.
 I've set the jobs suspended per interval to 30 because that's a higher number than we have cores in any of our machines.

 Other
 -----